12 Brain-Building Food Rules

 Water, that is.
 Water is good for you in many ways.
 It is estimated that 75 percent of us are chronically dehydrated, which can lead to decreased focus.
 Water makes up 75 percent of your brain.
 It’s not hard to see that not drinking enough could make your ADHD symptoms worse.

 People with ADHD are at greater risk for developing an eating problem than the general public.
 That’s because people with ADHD often turn to food as a source of stimulating conflict.
 They do battle with food, and find it engrossing.
 Remember, people with ADHD are always on the lookout for focus, even if it is obtained in negative ways.
 As unpleasant as bingeing and purging can be, the unhealthy cycle of an eating disorder is one way to focus.

 Change Your Oil

-Most doctors these days recommend taking omega-3 fatty acids daily.
+Most doctors these days recommend taking omega-3 fatty acids daily and can help you find the best omega 3 supplement.
 Low levels of omega-3s lead to chronic inflammation throughout the body, which increases the risk of everything from heart disease to diabetes.
 Studies2 suggest that those with ADD are especially low in omega-3s.
 Aside from the general health benefits of correcting an omega-3, fatty acid-deficiency, we know that omega-3s increase the levels of dopamine in the body, as do ADHD stimulants.
 So it is logical to think that omega-3 fatty acids may provide a specific nutritional treatment for ADD.